For scientists this can be the hardest thing about dreams.

 - As a system of beliefs and processes crafted by Dead White European Men (DWEM) and thus irrelevant and destructive to groups X, Y, Z...

-- Much more rarely, in a fictional verse, the natural laws (or at least some of them) are such that attempts to analyze them scientifically are doomed to failure.
-In such a case, it's normally made clear that they're not commenting on science in the real world.
+- Much more rarely, the natural laws (or at least some of them) are such that attempts to analyze them scientifically are doomed to failure.
+Like quantum mechanics without probability models.

 This is not the same kind of wrong as that in the Scale of Scientific Sins